CLNet: Complex Input Lightweight Neural Network designed for Massive MIMO CSI Feedback: Abstract

 \section{Abstract}

-The Massive Multiple Input Multiple Output (MIMO) system is a core technology of the next generation communication.
-With the growing complexity of CSI, CSI feedback in massive MIMO system has become a bottleneck problem, the traditional compressive sensing based CSI feedback approaches have limited performance.
-Recently, numerous deep learning based CSI feedback approaches demonstrate their efficiency and potential.
+Unleashing the full potential of massive MIMO in FDD mode by reducing the overhead of CSI feedback has recently garnered attention.
+Numerous deep learning based massive MIMO CSI feedback approaches have demonstrate their efficiency and potential.
 However, most existing methods improve accuracy at the cost of computational complexity and the accuracy decreases significantly as the CSI compression rate increases.
 This paper presents a novel neural network CLNet tailored for CSI feedback problem based on the intrinsic properties of CSI.
+CLNet proposes a forge complex-valued input layer to process signals and utilizes attention mechanism to enhance the performance of the network.
 The experiment result shows that CLNet outperforms the state-of-the-art method by average accuracy improvement of 5.41\% in both outdoor and indoor scenarios with average 24.1\% less computational overhead.
 Codes are available at GitHub. \footnote{\url{https://github.com/SIJIEJI/CLNet}}.